"Are nootropics safe?"

 However, a few supplements may not meet the safe cognitive enhancer criteria, but are still called nootropics.
 Harsh nootropic combinations, megadosing and low-quality manufacturing may also create additional safety concerns.

-So how can you find true nootropics that are safe, healthy and effective for the brain?
+So how can you find the best nootropics that are safe, healthy and effective for the brain?
 This guide discusses steps you can take to maximize brainpower benefits and minimize risks with the safest nootropics.

 What Makes Nootropics Safe?